----

-QUESTION: Back on mission: is this setting it in stone and so a constraint on evolution of ICANN and the DNS?
+43. QUESTION: Back on mission: is this setting it in stone and so a constraint on the evolution of ICANN and the DNS?

-ANSWER: Mission is not set in stone.
-It is a Fundamental Bylaw, however, and would require a high threshold to be changed.
-The CCWG was careful in making certain parts of Bylaws – i.e. Fundamental Bylaws – specifically robust so that ICANN cannot mission creep into other areas.
-We are cognizant that ICANN is working in a rapidly changing in environment and that changes to ICANN may be needed to fulfill a potentially revised mission at a future point in time.
-Amending fundamental bylaws can be completed with higher threshold
+ANSWER: ICANN’s mission is not set in stone.
+The Mission and Core Values statements would be Fundamental Bylaws and would require a high threshold to be changed to help prevent ICANN mission creep into other areas.
+At the same time, we are cognizant that ICANN is working in a rapidly changing environment, and that changes to ICANN may be needed to fulfill a potentially revised mission at a future point in time.
+Amending Fundamental Bylaws, including the Mission and Core Values statements, can be achieved by reaching the higher threshold for approval.

----

-QUESTION: To what extent is the Sole Member Community Mechanism dependent upon ICANN for resources?
+44. QUESTION: To what extent is the Sole Member Community Mechanism dependent upon ICANN for resources?

-ANSWER: The CMSM is just a place where votes are cast, a collection of votes.
-It is an overhead.
-Administrative and resources costs may be attached to its exercise (e.g. counting votes) but it does not change the model per se.
-SO/ACs are already meeting today and we do not anticipate that it will change with the new model.

----
+ANSWER: The CMSM, like the SOs and ACs currently, would depend on ICANN for resources.
+While operating the CMSM may involve some new administrative and similar costs (e.g., conducting meetings of the community mechanism and counting votes), we do not expect significant additional operational costs above those currently incurred by the SOs and ACs in conducting their regular activities.
+The CMSM is just the means through which the community will take corporate member action inside ICANN and enforce the community’s governance rights.
+Note that there is no requirement under the Proposal for in-person meetings in the CMSM.

-QUESTION: Does it mean that community powers are exercised in a different way - no voting?
+45. QUESTION: Does it mean that community powers are exercised in a different way - no voting?

-ANSWER: The community would vote in all cases but in cases where enforceability is needed, the CMSM is the most appropriate vehicle for our purposes.

----
+ANSWER: Voting by SOs and ACs would occur within the CMSM, which in turn would take the action as directed by that voting within ICANN as the organization’s sole statutory member.
+With respect to electing ICANN directors, the CMSM would act at the direction of individual SOs and ACs.
+Voting and other processes within the SOs and ACs themselves are not addressed in and would not be affected by the current CCWG Proposal.

-QUESTION: From a legal point of view, who exactly is listed as the member?
+46. QUESTION: From a legal point of view, who exactly is listed as the member?

-ANSWER: SO/ACs are forming the single member of ICANN.

----
+ANSWER: The CMSM would be the sole voting statutory member of ICANN.
+The community, including the SOs/ACs, will participate in the decisions of the CMSM, which will then take action as the single member of ICANN.

-QUESTION: If there is a public interest issue raised in the petition, could there be an obligation to seek GAC advice, or a stability issue to obtain formal SSAC advice - before going to a vote ACs would not participate in?
+47. QUESTION: If there is a public interest issue raised in the petition, could there be an obligation to seek GAC advice, or a stability issue to obtain formal SSAC advice - before going to a vote ACs would not participate in?

 ANSWER: Currently, there is no hard coded requirement to ask for such advice.
 The CCWG recommendations would not change the current practice in place at ICANN.
-The Board would take decisions unless they get information from ACs prior to making decision.
-Advisory committees would chime in before a decision has been made and it would be dealt with procedure described in Bylaws.
+The Board would take decisions unless they get information from ACs prior to making a decision.
+ACs would chime in before a decision has been made, and their input would be handled in accordance with procedures described in the current Bylaws.
 The Board and GAC dynamic remains unaltered.
-Moreover, all Advisory Committees will be invited to participate in the community forum.
+It should be noted that all ACs will be invited to participate in the community forum.

----

-QUESTION Which provisions of the California Code apply to the named Sole Member and set forth its obligations and responsibilities?
+48. QUESTION: Which provisions of the California Code apply to the named Sole Member and set forth its obligations and responsibilities?
 CA Code Section 18630 applicable to CA unincorporated non-profit associations provides: Notwithstanding any other provision of this chapter, a member or person in control of a nonprofit association may be subject to liability for a debt, obligation, or liability of the association under common law principles governing alter ego liability of shareholders of a corporation, taking into account the differences between a nonprofit association and a corporation.